tohiddd/CI-CD-Pipeline-Health-Dashboard/README.md

 # Dummy commit to trigger GitHub Actions - Wed Oct  1 14:36:51 IST 2025

 ## 🧪 Pipeline Test - Hello Message
-This is a test commit to trigger a failing pipeline and verify the CI/CD Dashboard monitoring functionality.
+This is a test commit to trigger a successful pipeline and verify the CI/CD Dashboard monitoring functionality.
-Expected result: Pipeline should fail due to syntax errors in test-failure.js
+Expected result: Pipeline should succeed with valid JavaScript syntax in test-failure.js